 How Long Do I Have to Stay In the Hospital?

 If your doctor performs an open procedure to remove your ovaries, you can expect to stay in the hospital longer than if you have a laparoscopic or robot-assisted operation.
-For those procedures, you are generally released from the hospital the same day.
-But how long you stay in the hospital depends on many things.
+For those procedures, you may stay in the hospital one day or be released the same day.
+You may stay in the hospital several days after an open procedure.
+But how long you stay I the hospital depends on many things.

 Also, in some cases, you doctor may begin to remove your ovaries using a laparoscopic technique, but once she sees what is happening inside, may have to change to an open procedure to treat your condition.